Contents - Click to view

-Costa Rica has a minimum wage scale revised and published every six months by the Ministerio de Trabajo.
-Nearly every conceivable occupation is covered on the list.
-You may see this list HERE.
+This changes every six months, and the one here is for 2014, but remember to get the current version.
+I will not be updating this regularly.
 If you are an employer, do not think you can pay less than what is the current minimum wage for that position.
 You will get caught and the fines and penalties are nasty.
 Remember also that one additional month is paid each December and that extra month is paid at the minimum wage or current wage if higher.
 It is NOT used to average out to the minimum wage.
 See Aguinaldo below.

 5. Holidays (also see Public Holidays)

 Other holidays for which pay is not required for hourly employees are August 2 and October 12.
 Salaried employees are paid for these days whether they work on them or not.

 There is a deduction of 10% on income from 296,000 to 445,000 per month.
 There is a deduction of 15% on income of over 445,000 colones per month.

 Personal injury insurance (similar to workman's compensation) must be carried to cover all employees.
 This policy must be purchased from INS, the Costa Rica government owned insurance institute.
 (Private insurance is not permitted in Costa Rica.)
 For office employees it works out to 0.57% of wages.

 Firing an employee carries risk.
 If an employee is dismissed (fired) without cause aguinaldo, vacation pay, notice and termination pay must be paid to them.
 If an employee is dismissed with cause or quits, aguinaldo and vacation pay must still be paid by the employer.